pingcap/docs/tidb-cloud/vector-search-limitations.md

 ---
 title: Vector Search Limitations
-summary: Learn the limitations of the TiDB vector search.
+summary: Learn the limitations of the TiDB Vector Search.
 ---

 # Vector Search Limitations

-This document describes the known limitations of TiDB vector search.
+This document describes the known limitations of TiDB Vector Search.

 > **Note**
 >